Submit plans to control air pollution by Sept 15: Delhi govt to concerned departments | Law-Order

 The action plan will focus on stubble management, dust pollution, vehicular emission, open burning of garbage, industrial pollution, green war room and Green Delhi mobile application, pollution hotspots, real-time apportionment study, smog tower, e-waste parks, plantation, eco-farming, public participation, firecrackers and joint action with neighbouring states.

-''We have also started working on the implementation of the revised Graded Response Action Plan.
+''We have also started working on the implementation of the revised Graded Response Action Plan (GRAP).
 We will do more than what has been prescribed by the Commission for Air Quality Management (CAQM),'' Rai said.

 The CAQM had recently released a comprehensive policy to manage air pollution in Delhi-NCR.